Tommy Cooper: Not Like That, Like This

-Tommy Cooper: Not Like That, Like This is a 2014 television film, made by Left Bank Pictures, about British comedian Tommy Cooper.
+Tommy Cooper: Not Like That, Like This is a 2014 television film directed by Benjamin Caron starring David Threlfall.
+It was written by Simon Nye and made by Left Bank Pictures.
+The film is about British comedian Tommy Cooper.

 Plot

-The film focuses on the life of the late Tommy Cooper, the popular British comedian, and the dilemma he faced when he fell in love with his assistant Mary Kay.
-At the time he was married to Gwen, whom he affectionately nicknamed Dove.
+The film focuses on the life of the late Tommy Cooper, the popular British comedian and the dilemma he faced when he fell in love with his assistant Mary Kay.
+At the time he was married to Gwen, whom he affectionately nicknamed "Dove".
 Tommy was unable to choose between the two women and embarked upon a dual relationship that would last for 17 years.
 Cooper died during a live TV recording of Live from Her Majesty's in front of millions of television viewers on 15 April 1984.